Jay-Z Canceled Made in America Due to “Parallel Pandemics”: Coronavirus and Systemic Racism

 This post is being continually updated as more cancelations and postponements are announced.

 As we all do our part to quell the spread of coronavirus (COVID-19) by social distancing, government officials, community leaders, and event organizers are making tough decisions with the hope of keeping people safe.
-Coachella, Stagecoach, and Glastonbury have all been postponed or canceled outright.
+Lollapalooza, Glastonbury, and other festivals have all been postponed or canceled outright.
 Sports seasons are suspended.
 The Summer Olympics in Tokyo are postponed until 2021.
-Things are changing every day, and the latest news is that the Democratic National Convention (DNC) will officially be postponed.
+Almost everything in Hollywood has been changing, and the latest news is that Jay-Z has canceled his Made in America festival—but not just because of the continuing coronavirus pandemic.

 The coronavirus has sent ripple effects through the entire entertainment industry and beyond.
 Large concerts from stars like Miley Cyrus and Madonna have been canceled, and Clare Crawley’s season of The Bachelorette is postponed.
-Even the Met Gala has had to change its plans.
+Basically everything has had to change its plans.
 Find out more about the events, concerts, and production affected by the coronavirus below.

 - SXSW: The City of Austin canceled all events for the March 2o20 festival.
 A statement on the festival’s site explained that the organizers are “exploring options to reschedule the event and are working to provide a virtual SXSW online experience as soon as possible for 2020 participants.”

-- Stagecoach: Like with Coachella, organizers have postponed Stagecoach until October.
-Stagecoach will now take place from October 23rd through 25th.
+- Stagecoach: Like with Coachella, organizers have canceled Stagecoach 2020.

 - The Olympics: The Summer Olympics have been officially postponed until “no later than summer 2021.”
 The decision came after both Canada and Australia said they wouldn’t send athletes to the games.
 The International Olympic Committee and Tokyo organizers released a joint statement late on Tuesday, March 23rd about the decision.